Using the Feedback Tool

 Fact: The deadline changes with every revision.

 The following is a guide for clients on how to provide designers with constructive feedback that will help them understand their demands better, decrease the number of errors caused by miscommunication, and save you both time and money.
+Any change request must be done with the feedback tool.
+Please provide a constructive feedback with a reason to support your change request.

 Broad feedback such as, "I don't like the color you chose," is not helpful.
 On the other hand, if you share, "I don't like the color you chose, because it's not accessible," then you're explaining your reasoning and providing the designer an actionable improvement.